-The educational research has shown the text options that we provide accommodate many LD students and there's a great deal of effort put into making these options empowering for everyone.
+Educational research has shown the text options that we provide accommodate many LD students and there's a great deal of effort put into making these options empowering for everyone.
 English language learners are also a group we support, as the content is at the same attainment level in all of the videos, but narrated more simply and slowly with rich visuals to support the context of the content.
-The transcript option is also included because captions cannot be cut and pasted, so students can use external translation on words they find difficult.
-Hearing impairments also should not get in the way of learning, so in addition to accurate captions and transcripts we added the watch and read option, so the animated content can be seen and won't interfere with reading or a sign language interpretation.
-Educators can also use the watch and read option to narrate and add to the content without the video's narration.
+The transcript option is also included because captions cannot be cut and pasted, so students can use external translation programs for words they find difficult.

 Thank you all!